Crown Hair Transplant Timeline: What You Should Expect

 Right after the hair transplant procedure

-Following the surgery, your transplanted area will be tender and you may notice some swelling.
+Following the procedure, your transplanted area will be tender and you may notice some hair transplant swelling.

 First 2 months after hair transplant surgery